Find Trade Colleges

 Is There Job Demand for Commercial Pilots?

 In the United States, there were 40,800 jobs for Commercial Pilot in 2016.
 New jobs are being produced at a rate of 3.7% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Commercial Pilot by 2026.
-The BLS estimates 4,000 yearly job openings in this field.
+There will be an estimated 4,000 positions for Commercial Pilot per year.

 undefined